Nuts & Bolts: Putting Rewards To Action

 Social and activity rewards usually involve low- or no-cost experiences.
 You might expand on existing privileges or offer creative and novel experiences.
 Examples of social and activity rewards include:

-• Play “room-service” where your child gets to watch a movie in bed while you serve them dinner on a tray (this tends to be a big hit)
+Play “room-service” where your child gets to watch a movie in bed while you serve them dinner on a tray (a sure-fire big hit)

 Tangible rewards might involve prizes, toys, gadgets, and experiences that cost money.
 Examples of tangible rewards: